Sheeba Hassan: Career

 She earned fame by starring as Chandi in Munnu Bhai's TV serial Sona Chandi, which was aired in 1982 on PTV.
 She was paired with actor Hamid Rana who acted as Sona in the play.
 Later, she appeared in another of Munnu Bhai's plays, Ababeel.
 She also continued participating in stage dramas until she announced retirement in 2014.

-In 2025 on 23rd March the Government of Pakistan honored her with the Presidential Pride of Performance for her contributions to the television Industry.
+On 23rd March 2025, the Government of Pakistan honored her with the Presidential Pride of Performance for her contributions to the television Industry.

 Personal life

 Sheeba got married in the late 1980s and has four children.